wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 	// Payload of the message.
 	Payload []byte // <-- NEW

-	// TRAILER - these fields have zero values pre-signing and aren't
-	// part of the signed digest.

-	// GuardianSetIndex is the index of the guardian set that signed this VAA.
-	// Signatures are verified against the public keys in the guardian set.
-	GuardianSetIndex uint32

-	// Signatures contain a list of signatures made by the guardian set.
-	Signatures []*Signature
 }

 // ChainID of a Wormhole chain.
 These are defined in the guardian node